-Requirement Disclosure RTS?
-Deadline All financial p roducts Integration of sustainability risks (SFDR Art.
-6) Describe: • the manner in which "sustainability risks" are integrated in investment Pre- contractual No 10 March 2021 decisions (for FMPs) or investment/insurance advice (for FAs); and • the results of the assessment of the likely impacts of " sustainability risks " on the returns of the financial products they make available (for FMPs) or advise on (for FAs).
-If the firm deems " sustainability risks " not to be relevant, include a clear and concise explanation of the reasons.
-Principal adverse For each financial product where the FMP considers PAIs at the firm level, include in the SFDR Art.
-6 disclosure: Pre- contractual No 30 Dec 2022 10 March 202 impacts (SFDR Art.
-7) whether and how the financial product considers PAIs; and for negative statements a statement that information on PAIs is available in the information to be disclosed under SFDR Art.
+Requirement Disclosure RTS All financial p roducts Integration of sustainability risks (SFDR Art.
+6) Describe: the manner in which "sustainability risks" are integrated in investment decisions (for FMPs) or investment/insurance advice (for FAs); and the results of the assessment of the likely impacts of "sustainability risks" on the returns of the financial products they make available (for FMPs) or advise on (for FAs).
+If the firm deems "sustainability risks" not to be relevant, include a clear and concise explanation of the reasons.
+Pre- contractual No Principal adverse impacts (SFDR Art.
+7) For each financial product where the FMP considers PAIs at the firm level, include in the SFDR Art.
+6 disclosure: whether and how the financial product considers PAIs; and a statement that information on PAIs is available in the information to be disclosed under SFDR Art.
 11. If not, a statement that the FMP does not consider principal adverse impacts and its reasons for doing so.
-Financial proc ducts with a promoted environmental or social characteristic or sus tainable inve stment objective ESG characteristic (SFDR Art.
+Pre- contractual No Financial proc ducts with a promoted environmental or social characteristic or sustainable invest nent objecti ve ESG characteristic (SFDR Art.
 8) If the financial product promotes environmental or social characteristics, or a combination of such characteristics (provided the investee companies follow good governance practices), include in the SFDR Art.
-6 disclosure: Pre- Yes contractual Yes 10 March 202 information on how those characteristics are met; and if an index has been designated as a reference benchmark, information on whether and how this index is consistent with those characteristics.
+6 disclosure: Pre- contractual Yes information on how those characteristics are met; and if an index has been designated as a reference benchmark, information on whether and how this index is consistent with those characteristics.
 Sustainable investment objective (SFDR Art.
 9) If the product has " sustainable investment " as its objective, include in the SFDR Art.
-6 disclosure: contractual Yes 10 March 202 information on how the designated index is aligned with that objective; an explanation as to why and how the designated index aligned with that objective differs from a broad market index.
+6 disclosure: Pre- contractual Yes information on how the designated index is aligned with that objective; and an explanation as to why and how the designated index aligned with that objective differs from a broad market index.
 If no index has been designated as a reference benchmark, include an explanation on how that objective is to be attained.
 Where a financial product has a reduction in carbon emissions as its objective, include the objective of low carbon emission exposure in view of achieving the long-term global warming objectives of the Paris Agreement.
+9